Joji Obara: Trial

-The former prosecutor Takeshi Tsuchimoto criticised the decision to acquit Obara for the murder of Blackman by pointing to the conviction of Masumi Hayashi due to circumstantial evidence.
+Former prosecutor Takeshi Tsuchimoto criticised the decision to acquit Obara for the murder of Blackman by pointing to the conviction of Masumi Hayashi due to circumstantial evidence.
 The public prosecutor, however, appealed the Blackman-related verdicts, as crucial forensic evidence had not been heard at the original trial, and on March 25, 2008, an appeal trial commenced in the Tokyo High Court.
 The court found Obara guilty on the counts of abduction, dismemberment and disposal of Blackman's body on December 16, 2008.
 In early December 2010, the Supreme Court of Japan rejected Obara's appeal and upheld his life sentence.

 The Japanese judicial system received criticism for its handling of the case.
-It is believed that the police did not take this missing person case seriously "because Lucie was working illegally in a job from which women often flee without notice".
+It is believed that police did not take Blackman's disappearance seriously "because Lucie was working illegally in a job from which women often flee without notice."
 As a result, the discovery of the body came too late to determine the cause of death.
 The verdict, by a panel of three judges, cited the lack of forensic evidence as a reason for acquittal.
-Some foreign media from common law countries also criticised the police for having leaked information to the press.
+Some foreign media from common law countries also criticised Japanese police for having leaked information to the press.